 - Strive to preserve our facilities and job sites where construction is in progress

-- Assist in the restoration of customer facilities (properties built by Shimizu)
+- Assist recovery work of clients’ facilities (properties constructed by Shimizu)

 - Contribute to ensuring the living foundation for society and community